Billionaire Profile

 Early Life and Education

 Bruce E. Toll was born on April 29, 1943, and grew up in Elkins Park, Pennsylvania.
-He is the son of Sylvia and Albert Toll.
-His father, a millionaire investor, lost his wealth in the 1929 stock market crash.
+His father was a millionaire investor who lost his wealth in the 1929 stock market crash.
 In 1965, Toll graduated with a B.A. from the University of Miami.

 Rise to Success